 There is no legal definition of a stray dog.
 The RSPCA defines it as "one that is in a public place and not under the charge of a keeper".
 When a person is not in control, dogs can cause problems, such as road accidents, damage to property and fouling.
 They can be aggressive towards people and other pets.
 A responsible dog owner will do everything they can to keep their pet and others safe.

-Who is responsible for stray dogs?
+Who handles stray dogs?

 We will never put down a dog unless a vet recommends it, because the dog:

-- is aggressive, or will be a danger to people;
+- Is aggressive, or will be a danger to people

-When the Council is closed, please use our 'out of hours' emergency number: 01768 212499.
+'Out of hours' telephone the emergency number: 01768 212499.

 During office hours